newwayland/blog/content/post/too-much-money.md

 ---

 The Inflationistas are revolting.
-Their ratio beliefs have been violated and in paroxisms of anguish they bring forth their incantations:
+Their ratio beliefs have been violated and in paroxysms of anguish they bring forth their incantations:

 > as any student of economics should know, inflation is caused by too much money chasing too few goods and services.
 Nonetheless, there was not a single reference to the rapid growth of the money supply (or anything related) in the Bank’s latest statement.